Taurophylax/Taurophylax/README.md

 - 👋 Hello World!
 I’m James Carr
 - 🌲 I am from Oregon and
 - 🔬 interested in science, technology, movies, games, oxford commas, and
-- 🦍 currently learning differential gene expression and
+- 🦍 currently learning Pytorch and
 - 🧬 looking to collaborate on omics tools and
 - 💻 I typically use the following technologies ⤵️